 |Seasons||Meteorological Season Dates||Astronomical Season Dates|

-This year’s March Equinox i.e the spring equinox in the northern hemisphere will happen on Saturday, March 20, at sharp 5:37 Eastern Daylight Time (EDT).
+This year’s March Equinox i.e the spring equinox in the northern hemisphere will happen on Sunday, March 20, at sharp 11:33 Eastern Standard Time (EST).
 Not to mention, this astronomical event will occur at the same moment for all of us.

 I mean, whether you are living in London or in India, or even in Australia (i.e in the southern hemisphere), it would be a moment of joy for all of us at the same instant.
 Well, yeah, for Aussies, it will be the fall equinox.
 I hope that now you know the exact reason behind it.